Twin Buttes (California): Eruptive history

-Located in a hotbed of Quaternary volcanic activity, the Twin Buttes volcanoes formed during the late Pleistocene.
+Located in an area that was highly active during the Quaternary, the Twin Buttes volcanoes formed during the late Pleistocene.
 The North and South Twin Buttes erupted blocky, partially unvegetated lava flows that moved north toward the southeastern base of Burney Mountain, a lava dome, between 25,000 and 15,000 years ago, covering an area of 10.1 km2.
 They have an overall volume of 0.296 cumi.
 Eruptive material consisted of basalt (including picrite basalt) and dacite.
 Basalt erupted from Twin Buttes forms part of the Bidwell Spring chain with an 40Ar/39Ar age of about 46,000 ± 3,000 years, covering an area of 19.8 km2.
 The basalt deposit has a total volume of 0.8 km3.
 At the edges, lava flows are steep, with up to 10 m of relief.
 The lava flows from the Twin Buttes are porphyritic with about 53% silica content; they have vesicular surfaces and dense interiors.
 Phenocrysts range from 0.5 to 1 mm; there are also coarse xenoliths of quartz throughout the lava flows.
 Cinder and volcanic ash erupted by the Twin Buttes extend to the east.

 While Twin Buttes last erupted during the late Pleistocene, the area is still monitored by the USGS given its proximity to Lassen Peak.
 As of 2012, there were three GPS receivers continuously monitoring Twin Buttes for deformation, an indicator of pre-eruptive activity.
 In 2014, the USGS considered Twin Buttes to have "low to very low" threat potential for a future eruption.